 The smallest practicable dose should be brought into school in individual original containers, which should be clearly labeled with the pupil's name and dosage instructions.
-It is recommended that a primary school pupil should never carry medicine to and from school and medicines should be handed to the School Business Manager by the parent on arrival at school.
+It is recommended that a primary school pupil should never carry medicine to and from school and medicines should be handed to the office administrator by the parent on arrival at school.